dafny-lang/dafny/docs/DafnyRef/Types.md

 ## 19.2.
 Co-inductive datatypes {#sec-co-inductive-datatypes}

-TODO: This section and particularly the subsections need rewriting using the least and greatest terminology, and to make the text fit better into the overall reference manual.

 Whereas Dafny insists that there is a way to construct every inductive datatype value from the ground up, Dafny also supports _co-inductive datatypes_, whose constructors are evaluated lazily, and